Natural Sciences Division

 - BIOL 115 and 116

 - Two upper-level lectures (1.0 units) and at least one upper-level lab (0.25 units).
-Two semesters of BIOL 385 would satisfy the upper-level laboratory requirement, and one year of Individual Study (BIOL 393, 394) would satisfy one upper-level lecture course requirement in the minor.
+Two semesters of BIOL 385 would satisfy the upper-level laboratory requirement.
 MATH 258 and CHEM 256 count as upper level lecture courses.

 Transfer Credit Policy